peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  value if the string is invalid.
-This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter. <p>RFC 2231 extensions allow each media type parameter to be associated with a character encoding and/or language, and support parameter values that span two or more key-value pairs.
+This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter. <p>This method assumes the given media type string was directly extracted from the Content-Type header field (as defined for email messages) and follows the syntax given in RFC 2045.
+Accordingly, among other things, the media type string can contain comments (delimited by parentheses).</p> <p>RFC 2231 extensions allow each media type parameter to be associated with a character encoding and/or language, and support parameter values that span two or more key-value pairs.
 Parameters making use of RFC 2231 extensions have names with an asterisk ("*").
 Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character enoding).
-Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter):</p> <p><b>text/example;
+Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter):</p>
+ <p><b>text/example; filename*=utf-8'en'filename.txt</b></p>
- filename*=utf-8'en'filename.txt</b></p> <p><b>text/example;
+ <p><b>text/example; filename*0*=utf-8'en'file;
- filename*0*=utf-8'en'file; filename*1*=name%2Etxt</b></p> <p>This
+ filename*1*=name%2Etxt</b></p> <p>This implementation ignores keys
- implementation ignores keys (in parameter key-value pairs) that appear more than once in the media type.
-Nothing in RFCs 2045, 2183, 6266, or 7231 explicitly disallows such keys, or otherwise specifies error-handling behavior for such keys.</p>
+ (in parameter key-value pairs) that appear more than once in the media type.
+Nothing in RFCs 2045, 2183, 2231, 6266, or 7231 explicitly disallows such keys, or otherwise specifies error-handling behavior for such keys.</p>

 **Parameters:**